Kim McGuinness

-Early life and career
+Early life

-McGuinness was born in Newcastle upon Tyne and attended Gosforth High School.
-In 2006 she graduated from Newcastle University where she studied History.
+McGuinness was born in the West End of Newcastle upon Tyne.
+She grew up in a council house, her father was a scaffolder and her mother worked as a secretary at an insurance broker.
+She attended Cheviot First School and Gosforth High School.
+McGuinness was the first in her family to attend university and graduated from Newcastle University in 2006 where she studied history.
 Prior to entering politics McGuinness worked professionally in a number of sectors including finance, universities and charities.